dilshankarunarathne/docker-notes/README.md

   `less <file-path>` command can be used to **print** the contents of a file in more readable format.
 This is a newer command that is supposed to replace `more`.
 We might have to manually install it.
 * `wc <file-path>` command can be used to **count** the lines, words and characters in a file.

+## Standard I/O

+In Linux, standard input represents the keyboard, and standard output is the screen.